cloudmesh/classes/docs/source/hw3.rst

 Find ``hw3-results.txt`` file after you ran ``hw3.py`` python program in your current directory.
 Add this file in your IU GitHub repository.

+.. note:: Where should I run the test program hw3.py?
+It is on india.futuresystems.org, not your VM instance.

 Submission via IU GitHub (github.iu.edu)
 -------------------------------------------------------------------------------